 To create a new LangChain project and install this as the only package, you can do:

-langchain app new my-app --package rag-chroma-multi-modal
+langchain app new my-app --package rag-multi-modal-mv-local

 If you want to add this to an existing project, you can just run:

-langchain app add rag-chroma-multi-modal
+langchain app add rag-multi-modal-mv-local

 And add the following code to your

-from rag_chroma_multi_modal import chain as rag_chroma_multi_modal_chain
+from rag_multi_modal_mv_local import chain as rag_multi_modal_mv_local_chain

 (Optional) Let's now configure LangSmith.
 LangSmith will help us trace, monitor and debug LangChain applications.
 LangSmith is currently in private beta, you can sign up here.
 If you don't have access, you can skip this section